-Bluefin tuna: no adverse effect is anticipated on eggs and larvae as these stages are pelagic in surface waters and juveniles and adults are anticipated to move out of the project impact area during dredging.
+Bluefin tuna: no adverse effect is anticipated on eggs and larvae as these stages are pelagic in surface waters in the Gulf of Mexico and the Mediterranean, and juveniles and adults are anticipated to move out of the project impact area during dredging.

 Bluefish: no adverse effect on juveniles and adults is anticipated because these life history stages can move away from the project area during the temporary construction period.